archelogos/CarND-Vehicle-Detection/README.md

 ### Training phase

 The final model was based on a Linear SVM Classifier.
 The training phase was successfully passed with a 99.25% of accuracy in the test set in less than 60 seconds.
-The SVM performs very well in image classification problems so we didn't need to tried other different models.
+The SVM performs very well in image classification issues so we didn't need to try other different models.

-As it can be seen, we stay with the default params of the SVM (gamma or C)
+As it can be seen, we stay with the default parameters of the SVM (gamma or C)

 ```python
 # Use a linear SVC